open-resources/physics_bank/content/public/007.Momentum and Impulse/Momentum/Momentum_and_Inertia/Momentum_and_Inertia.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Momentum and Inertia
-      vehicle: semi-truck
+        vehicle: bus
       part1:
         ans1:
           value: The bee has greater momentum, and also greater inertia.
         ans2:
-        value: The semi-truck has greater momentum, while the bee has greater inertia.
+          value: The bus has greater momentum, while the bee has greater inertia.
         ans3:
-        value: The semi-truck has greater momentum, and also  greater inertia.
+          value: The bus has greater momentum, and also  greater inertia.
         ans4:
-        value: The bee has greater momentum, while the semi-truck has greater inertia.
+          value: The bee has greater momentum, while the bus has greater inertia.
         ans5:
           value: It can’t be determined from this information.
 ---
 # {{ params.vars.title }}